2024 United States presidential election in Colorado explained

 Running Mate2:JD Vance

-A Mountain West state that was formerly Republican leaning, no Republican has won Colorado by double digits at the presidential level since Ronald Reagan in his 1984 landslide re-election victory.
+A fast-growing Mountain West state that was formerly Republican leaning, no Republican has won Colorado by double digits at the presidential level since Ronald Reagan in his 1984 landslide re-election victory.
 Colorado was consistently competitive at the presidential level from the late 1980s going through the 2010s, including Hillary Clinton narrowly winning the state by 4.9% in 2016.
-In 2020, Democrat Joe Biden carried the state and became the first presidential candidate to win Colorado by a double-digit margin since Reagan.
-The last Republican to win the Centennial State's electoral votes was George W. Bush in his 2004 re-election victory, which he won by a margin of 4.67%.
-Since then, the state has shifted substantially to the left.
-Today, Colorado is a slightly-to-moderately blue state,[2] with Democrats winning the state in every presidential election starting in 2008, and occupying every statewide office since 2023, but recent polls for 2024 have indicated a tighter race for the state.
+In 2020, Democrat Joe Biden carried the state by 13.5%, becoming the first presidential candidate to win Colorado by a double-digit margin since Reagan.
+The last Republican to win the Centennial State's electoral votes was George W. Bush in his 2004 re-election victory, which he won by a margin of 4.7%.
+Since then, the state has shifted to the left and broke substantially for Joe Biden in 2020.
+Today, Colorado is a blue state, with Democrats winning the state in every presidential election starting in 2008, occupying every statewide office since 2023, and holding comfortable majorities in its state legislature.

 Primary elections